 Finding health insurance for self-employed individuals doesn’t have to be difficult.
 We’ve compiled seven of your different options.
-Read on to learn about each of them and identify which might be the best for you.
+Read on to learn about the best type of health insurance for self-employed people and identify which might be the best for you.

 Be On Your Family’s Health Insurance Plan

 There are a few different options here: coverage under your spouse, your domestic (unmarried) partner, or your parents.

 For coverage under your spouse, you will have to check with their employer.
 Many companies offer health plans with coverage available for spouses.
 A key difference you might find, however, is that the percentage of employer-coverage to your spouse’s insurance plan (i.e. their direct employee) might be higher than coverage for you (i.e. not a company employee).
 A situation could look like: your spouse’s insurance premium (your monthly cost) covered 100% by the employer, while your coverage is only covered 30% by the employer.

 For coverage under your partner, you do not have to be married to this person.
 The definition of a domestic partner varies by state, but if you live with this person and can (if needed) provide proof, you may be able to qualify.
 While not as many companies offer coverage for domestic partnerships, it may still be an option.

 For coverage under your parents, you have to be 25 or under to qualify.
 You do not have to live with your parents to still qualify; although if you live in a different state, you may have to pay extra to see doctors out of network.